 5. Slip and Slide: Purchase a ready made slip and slide or you could make your own with plastic drop cloth or even a shower curtain liner.
 Happy Hooligans has a great tutorial on how to make your own slip and slide.

-6. Dip in the pool: We have a community pool that is part of our neighborhood, but even if you don’t the kids will love splashing, jumping, and playing in a small backyard pool.
+6. Dip in the pool: Your kids will love splashing, jumping, and playing in a small backyard pool.
 Plus the dog loves to join in on the fun in the backyard, too!

 7. Sensory pool: Use an inexpensive toddler pool to fill with shaving cream, jello, mud, homemade slime, etc.. for a fun, messy, and unique experience for little and big kids.
 Check out Housing A Forest’s Ocean Sensory Pool for inspiration.

 8. Splash in the tub: After a hot day outside cool down with a cool bath and lots of fun toys!
 This is a great alternative if a backyard pool just isn’t a possibility, too.
 The Realistic Mama has a great list of 18 Bath Activities that will keep everyone entertained!